nullscreen/uncsv/README.md

 - `:normalize_headers`: Default `false`.
 If set to `true`, header field text will be normalized.
 The text will be lowercased, and non-alphanumeric characters will be replaced with underscores (`_`).
 If set to a string, those characters will be replaced with the string instead.
+If set to a hash, the hash will be treated as options to KeyNormalizer, accepting the `:separator`, and `:downcase` options.
+If set to another object, it is expected to respond to the `normalize(key)` method by returning a normalized string.
 - `:skip_blanks`: Default `false`.
 If `true`, rows whose fields are all empty will be skipped.
 - `:skip_rows`: Default `[]`.
 If set to an array of row indexes, those rows